 Domaine de Saje Chateauneuf du Pape is dominated by Grenache, at about 80% of the blend.
 The remaining 20% comes from various assorted grapes allowed in the appellation.
 The Grenache is partially destemmed.
 The wine is aged in foudres.
 The initial vintage was the 2015.

-Domaine de Saje Chateauneuf du Pape Blanc is made from blending mostly Clairette with Grenache Blanc, Picpoul and Bourboulenc.
+Domaine de Saje Chateauneuf du Pape Blanc is made from blending mostly Clairette with Grenache Blanc, Picpoul and Bourboulenc to round out the blend.
 Although the blend can vary, depending on the vintage.
-The wine was first produced with the 2015 vintage.
+The wine made its debut with the 2015 vintage.

-Serving and Decanting Domaine de Saje with Wine, Food, Pairing Tips
+Serving Domaine de Saje with Wine, Food, Pairing Tips

 The white wine of Domaine de Saje is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.